Adaptive Binary-Ternary Quantization: Adaptive Quantization

-in which $\mu$ is a trainable scaling factor, and $\beta \in ({\pi \over 4} , {\pi \over 2})$ controls the transition between \eqref{eq:binquant} and \eqref{eq:terquant}.
-As a special case $\beta \to {\pi \over 2} $ converges to the binary regularizer \eqref{eq:binquant} and $ \beta \to {\pi\over 4}$ coincide with the ternary regularizer \eqref{eq:terquant}, depicted in Figure~\ref{fig:stq_reg}.
-A large value of $\tan(\beta)$ repels estimated weights away from zero thus yielding binary quantization, and small $\tan(\beta)$ values encourage zero weights.
+in which $\mu$ is a trainable scaling factor, $p$ is the order coefficient denoting the type of regularization function, and $\beta \in ({\frac{\pi}{4}} , {\frac{\pi}{2}})$ controls the transition between \eqref{eq:binquant} and \eqref{eq:terquant}.
+As a special case $\beta \to {\frac{\pi}{2}} $ converges to the binary regularizer \eqref{eq:binquant} and $ \beta \to {\frac{\pi}{4}}$ coincide with the ternary regularizer \eqref{eq:terquant}, depicted in Figure~\ref{fig:stq_reg}.
+A large value of $\tan(\beta)$ repels estimated weights away from zero thus yielding binary quantization, and a small value of $\tan(\beta)$ encourages zero weights.
 The shape parameter $\beta$ controls the quantization depth.
-Quantization is done per layer, therefore we let $\beta$ very per layer.
-We recommend to regularize $\beta$ about $\frac{\pi}{2}$ i.e. preferring binary quantization apriori
+Quantization depth changes per layer; therefore we let $\beta$ vary per layer.
+We recommend to regularize $\beta$ about $\frac{\pi}{2}$ i.e. preferring binary quantization apriori by adding $|\cot(\beta)|$ to the objective function.